Share this publication

 Notting Hill Carnival actually kicks off on Saturday evening with a live steel band music competition.
 It takes place between 6-10pm at Emslie Horniman’s Pleasance Park.
 The event costs £5 entry is full of Caribbean entertainment and street food.

 This event is a must see for all those steel band lovers out there.
 For an entire year all across the UK steel bands have been rehearsing to enter this competition.
 Panorama is one of the largest steel band competitions that exists outside of the Caribbean.
-A totally of eight steel bands will play a ten minute composition, and no sheet music is allowed.
+A total of eight steel bands will play a ten minute composition, and no sheet music is allowed.

 ▷ Carnival Sunday – Family Day and J’Ouvert – Sunday 25 August 2019